nothingheremovealong/phabricator/README.md

 - ☐ Support https on the phabricator vm and nginx instance.
 - ☐ Allow "login" app.yaml settings to be configured.
 It currently defaults to "admin" for the entire site, which is good for development but not necessary once launched.
+- ☐ Support plugins.
+E.g. a server that listens to github webhooks and phabricators http.post events and synchronizes pull request accordingly.